 Level set your expectations off the bat.

-Setting low expectations can in fact, be really surprising.
+Setting low expectations can, in fact, be amazing.